Gun law in New Zealand: Personal protection of very important persons (VIPs)

 It is established New Zealand law and public policy that allowing privately owned guns to be carried by people who provide personal protection to VIPs, whether foreign or domestic, is not appropriate.
 Armed protection, if necessary, should be provided by the New Zealand Police or the New Zealand Defence Forces.
 The New Zealand Police has a Diplomatic Protection Service (DPS) that trains and provides protection officers to protect VIPs.
 DPS protection officers, unlike most New Zealand police officers, are routinely armed while on duty.
 A temporary exception was made for the 1999 APEC Summit, hosted in Auckland.
 The Arms Act was specifically amended to allow authorised personal protection officers of foreign dignitaries to carry their own firearms.
 This exception expired on 30 September 1999.

 Self-defence

-In the Arms Code, a manual on firearms safety, the New Zealand Police advise that "[t]he law does not permit the possession of firearms 'in anticipation' that a firearm may need to be used in self-defence."
+In the Arms Code, a manual on firearms safety, the New Zealand Police advise "The law does not permit the possession of firearms 'in anticipation' that a firearm may need to be used in self-defence."